 We're a clearinghouse and a repository for information, to search for common ground in the fields of security, development and peacebuilding.
-Selected Internal Learning Processes A crowdsourced knowledge sharing platform that works through dialogue, network-building, content creation for the sector, knowledge campaigns &amp; group discussions.
-IT/Tech Tools Used Website: Connexus.org Hosted Webinar series Online resource library Cross-section collaboration map Crowdsources events, jobs, &amp; funding boards; uses Cloudflare, AccessiBe, Tidio Advantages Diverse organisations are platform members, creating a global community Resources on many themes, &amp; easy online access A space for dialogue, discussion &amp; interaction between members Tech wish list People sharing in different languages, other than English, &amp; support for interacting with Arabic- speaking organisations &amp; resources To have more insights on follow up, measuring &amp; tracking uptake, impact of knowledge sharing, resource collaborations &amp; member interactions

-"Our approach is that as people across the peacebuilding and development fields, and any practitioner or academic working on social impact, peace related fields, can take the lessons learned, the learning documents and infographics, recordings and share them on one platform that anybody can access. "
+Selected Internal Learning Processes A crowdsourced knowledge sharing platform that works through dialogue, network-building, content creation for the sector, knowledge campaigns & group discussions.
+IT/Tech Tools Used Website: Connexus.org Hosted Webinar series Online resource library Cross-section collaboration map Crowdsources events, jobs, & funding boards; uses Cloudflare, AccessiBe, Tidio Advantages Diverse organisations are platform members, creating a global community Resources on many themes, & easy online access A space for dialogue, discussion & interaction between members People sharing in different languages, other than English, & support for interacting with Arabic-speaking organisations & resources To have more insights on follow up, measuring & tracking uptake, impact of knowledge sharing, resource collaborations & member interactions "Our approach is that as people across the peacebuilding and development fields, and any practitioner ig and developi or academic working on social impact, peace related fields, can take the lessons learned, the learning documents and infographics, recordings and share them on one platform that anybody can access. "